Booking a wedding venue is so much better than a backyard wedding.

 You will need to hire a licensed and insured bartender and either they can provide the alcohol or you can – so whether you’re at a venue or at home, this cost will likely remain the same.
 Pour Girls and Some Guys has a great article on why you need to hire a professional bartender.

 Instead of trying to find someone on your own or asking a friend to get their permit, we offer a list of preferred vendors that include great, licensed and insured bartenders to help manage your event.
-We also have a wood bar at the wedding venue.
+We also have a wood bar area with a lounge at the wedding venue.

 Want a dance floor or designated dancing area?
 Flooring is usually rented by the 4ftx4ft square, and each piece is between $40-80.
 A 12×12 dance floor is normal for 100 guests (when allowed), so you’d want to plan that expense (minimum of $400).
 Again, like the tent, you ‘ll want to make sure you have ample flat space for the dance floor to be set up, and room for the rental company to deliver and set it up, and later pick it up from your backyard.